naonder/python_napalm_config/README.md

-Will include some scripts to push changes to Cisco devices using Napalm This is a work in progress
+Will include some scripts to push changes to Cisco devices using Napalm.
+This is a work in progress.